Points Path Logo

 Linkedin icon

-With the Southwest Companion Pass, you can book a second person on any Southwest flight with you as long as there's at least one seat left for sale.
-The only cost are the taxes and fees, which are typically just $5.60 per passenger each way for domestic flights, and slightly more for international flights, depending on the destination.
+The Southwest Companion Pass lets you add one person to any Southwest flight you book — paid with either cash or Rapid Rewards points — as long as a seat is available for sale.
+The only cost is taxes and fees: $5.60 each way for domestic flights, and slightly more for international routes.

 Earning the Southwest Companion Pass with credit cards